 Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

-The previous chapter showed how continuous batching keeps decode slots useful.
-This chapter asks the capacity question for scaling large language model (LLM) inference: when requests, model weights, and KV state all compete for HBM, what actually limits serving concurrency?
+Continuous batching keeps decode slots useful.
+The capacity question for scaling large language model (LLM) inference is harder: when requests, model weights, and KV state all compete for HBM, what limits serving concurrency?

-Imagine you run an online store and you want a chatbot that answers "Where's my order?"
-Every time a customer asks, the model has to generate a response one word at a time.
+A code assistant that answers "why is this test failing?" still generates every response one token at a time.
 It's not because the model is "thinking."
 During decode, the serving stack keeps rereading billions of model weights from GPU memory and consulting a growing KV cache, and that memory movement takes time.
-Picture a fulfillment line where the routing map has to be reloaded for every single item.
-Reading the pick list is fast.
-Reopening the same giant routing map one item at a time is painfully slow.
+Reading the prompt happens in parallel; streaming the answer repeatedly revisits the same large weights and cache state.

-This article ties together prefill, decode, batching, KV-cache memory, PagedAttention, disaggregation, speculative decoding, and quantization so serving bottlenecks become measurable instead of mysterious.
+Tie together prefill, decode, batching, KV-cache memory, PagedAttention, disaggregation, speculative decoding, and quantization so serving bottlenecks become measurable instead of mysterious.
 The thread running through all of them is one decision: where to sit on the throughput, latency, and cost triangle for your workload.
-For the scheduling loop behind this chapter, see continuous batching.
+For the scheduling loop behind this capacity model, see continuous batching.

-LLM inference is distinct from training because it consists of two radically different computational phases: Prefill and Decode.
+LLM inference is distinct from training because it consists of two very different computational phases: Prefill and Decode.
 Understanding this distinction is the first step to optimization.

-Think of our order-tracking bot.
-When a customer sends "Where is order 48291?", the system first has to read and understand that entire sentence.
+A code-assistant request makes the two phases visible.
+When a user sends "Why did auth.test.ts fail after this refactor?", the system first has to read the entire prompt and attached context.
 That's the prefill phase.
-Then it starts answering, generating one word at a time: "Your", "order", "is", "in", "transit."
+Then it starts answering, generating one token at a time: "The", "mock", "still", "uses", "the", "old", "schema."
 That's the decode phase.

 In the prefill phase, the model processes the entire user prompt in parallel.
 This is similar to training: the GPU receives a matrix of shape [batch_size, prompt_len, hidden_dim] and computes attention for all tokens simultaneously.

 Because all the input tokens are known upfront, the attention mechanism can compute the interactions between every token in the prompt at once.
 This parallel processing allows the GPU to use its massive matrix multiplication engines efficiently.
 A long prefill usually dominates Time To First Token (TTFT), though TTFT also includes queueing and scheduling delay before the first output token is emitted.
-The figure below shows how all tokens in the prompt are processed simultaneously to generate the first output token.
+This visual shows how all tokens in the prompt are processed simultaneously to generate the first output token.

 Once the first token is generated, the model switches to autoregressive generation.
 It generates one token at a time, feeding it back as input for the next step.